EvanBacon/Metro-web-demo/README.md

 ## Further Work

+- Improve the rudimentary bundling practices across platforms.
+There should be at least some concept of bundle splitting.
-- Web and native cannot be run at the same time because Metro hard codes the usage of `.native.js` files.
-In my project, the `preferNativePlatform` value has been turned off in a patch (breaking native).
+- ~~Web and native cannot be run at the same time because Metro hard codes the usage of `.native.js` files.
+In my project, the `preferNativePlatform` value has been turned off in a patch (breaking native).~~